-- 1. Describe the architecture of 8085 and 8086 microprocessors and 8051 microcontroller. - 2.
-Describe various addressing modes, assembler directives and assembly level instructions of 8051 micro controller. - 3.
-Write assembly language programs for interfacing various I/O devices and memories with 8051 micro controller. - 4.
-Describe architectures of various advanced processors.
+- 1. Explain the architecture of 8085 and 8086 microprocessors and 8051 microcontroller. - 2.
+Distinguish various addressing modes, assembler directives and assembly level instructions of 8051 micro controller. - 3.
+Develop assembly language programs for interfacing various I/O devices and memories with 8051 micro controller. - 4.
+Apply the knowledge of interfacing various I/O devices and memories with 8051 micro controller. - 5.
+Compare architectures of various advanced processors